klaytn/kips/KIPs/kip-81.md

 #### CnStakingV2 and StakingTracker instead of standard ERC20Votes

-It is common for DAOs to manage their governance tokens in a [ERC20Votes](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Votes) contract.
+It is common for DAOs to manage their governance tokens in an [ERC20Votes](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Votes) contract.
 However new contracts CnStakingV2 and StakingTracker were used to manage staked KLAYs.
 Using the new contracts provides better compatibility with ecosystem Dapps like public staking services.
 It also does not break the existing block validator selection algorithm that depends on AddressBook.

 #### StakingTracker refreshStake and refreshVoting has no access control

-Another desion options was to restrict those funtions to only CnStakingV2 contracts.
-But those functions are publicly open to allow GCs to gradually migrate from CnStakingContract to CnStakingV2 contracts.
+Another design choice was to restrict those functions to only CnStakingV2 contracts.
+But those functions are publicly open to allow GCs to optionally or gradually migrate from CnStakingContract to CnStakingV2 contracts.
 Old CnStakingContract does not notify StakingTracker about its balance change, in which case manually calling `refreshStake()` can notify the change.

 #### Separate voter account

-In security standpoint, it is safer to have separate accounts for different roles.
-Existing CnStakingV2 admins take financial roles - withdrawing staked KLAYs - and the voter account takes voting role only.
+In a security standpoint, it is safer to have separate accounts for different roles.
+Existing CnStakingV2 admins take a financial role - withdrawing staked KLAYs - and the voter account take a voting role only.

 #### Proposals have expired state

-Proposal transactions expires if they are not queued or executed within deadline.
+Proposal transactions expire if they are not queued or executed within the deadline.
 This guarantees the timeliness of the transactions.
 If a proposal was left unexecuted for a long time, the proposal might be irrelevant anymore and require a fresh proposal.

 ## Expected Effect

 The proposed GC Voting method is expected to produce the following changes:
-- All members in Klaytn ecosystem grow together with credibility
+- All members in the Klaytn ecosystem grow together with credibility
 - Providing obligation and authority to GC motivates active participation in governance voting activities and the KLAY staking
 - Anyone can easily view the proposals and voting status through the governance portal.
 It encourages holders to participate and give responsibility and authority to GCs.
 - The Klaytn network can take a step closer to transparency and decentralized networks.